Javascript is not enabled.

 Married couples filing a joint tax return can each deduct their long-term care premiums up to the limits for their age.

 Most dental, hearing and vision expenses, such as contact lenses, eyeglasses, routine eye exams, dental procedures, dentures, routine dental exams, hearing aids and hearing exams.
-You can also include the cost of eye surgery to treat defective vision, such as laser eye surgery or refractive surgery to correct myopia or nearsightedness.
+You also can include the cost of eye surgery to treat defective vision, such as laser eye surgery or refractive surgery to correct myopia or nearsightedness.

-Certain home improvements to accommodate a disability.
+Home improvements to accommodate a disability.
 For example, you can deduct the cost of constructing wheelchair ramps, installing bathroom grab bars and handrails, and widening doorways and hallways.
 If the improvement increases the value of the home, a portion of the expense will not be tax deductible.

-Certain psychologist or psychiatrist care costs, even if they exceed Medicare’s coverage limits for mental health benefits.
+Psychologist or psychiatrist care costs, even if they exceed Medicare’s coverage limits for mental health benefits.

-Services Medicare doesn’t cover, such as acupuncture or chiropractor visits beyond the limited definition of Medicare coverage.
+Services that Medicare doesn’t cover, such as acupuncture or chiropractor visits beyond the limited definition of Medicare coverage.

 Many travel expenses to receive medical care.
 But lodging costs may have a daily maximum.